PaulWebster/RadioFrance/README.md

 ## Installation

-Add the following repository to your Logitech Media Server:
+If not already visible in LMS then add the following repository to your Logitech Media Server:

 https://paulwebster.github.io/RadioFrance/repo.xml
 If that does not work (some installations of LMS do not support https) then try